• Skip to primary navigation

 3. Keep meals simple

 One thing that helps me from feeling overwhelmed is having ingredients for simple meals.
-Preparing dinner while taking care of small children can make even the Mother Teresa of mothers lose her shizz, so I try to not make anything that requires 100 ingredients.
+Preparing dinner while taking care of small children can make even the Mother Teresa of mothers lose her shizz, so I try not to make anything that requires 100 ingredients.

 I love to cook, but for the love of my sanity, simple is my middle name right now.